 Google Dataset Search allows you to look for the datasets available on the Internet using given keywords.
 This search engine obtains information about datasets stored in thousands of online repositories.

 Kaggle is another outstanding resource for machine learning datasets.
 Compared to UCI, it’s simply enormous.
-It contains over 19,500 datasets!
+It contains over 400,000 public datasets as of 2026 — and a community of more than 20 million users.
 Kaggle is not merely a search engine.
 It is an online community of data scientists and machine learning specialists, where you can have a discussion about data, find some public code or even create your own projects.
 Kaggle allows users to find and publish machine learning datasets, explore and build models in a web-based data-science environment, work with other data scientists and machine learning engineers, and enter competitions to solve the data science challenges.
 Currently, it has over 1 million users in almost 200 countries[2].
 What’s interesting, Google acquired Kaggle in 2017.

 Obviously, this doesn’t limit your searching possibilities.
 You can explore hundreds of different machine learning datasets available on the Internet.
 Many of them are related to the specific discipline or industry, but the range of available databases is so much wider!
 We will examine some public datasets for machine learning.
 Let’s begin with the various government machine learning datasets.